MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/personal-data-encryption/pde-in-intune/intune-disable-password-connected-standby.md

 ---
-title: Disable allowing users to select when a password is required when resuming from connected standby for PDE using Intune
+title: Disable allowing users to select when a password is required when resuming from connected standby for PDE in Intune
-description: Disable allowing users to select when a password is required when resuming from connected standby for PDE using Intune
+description: Disable allowing users to select when a password is required when resuming from connected standby for PDE in Intune
 author: frankroj
 ms.author: frankroj
 ms.reviewer: rhonnegowda